maisam2004/travel_planning_project/readm.md

 The add_travel_package page, although not visible to regular users, serves as a management interface for administrators to insert new deals into the TravelPackage table.

+* modal part deals use these data as well

 -route('/add_travel_package', methods=['GET', 'POST'])

 | Route (URL Pattern)     | HTTP Method | Description                                  | Page Interaction                               | Database Table(s)                         | Related models.py Classes                 | Related forms.py Classes |